Hospital Bag Checklist: Everything You Need For Delivery Day

 - Face wash

-- Shampoo (or consider dry shampoo!
-Some women aren’t quite up for a shower after labor)
+- Shampoo (dry shampoo is ideal if aren’t quite up for a shower after labor)

 - Flip flops for the shower